AbdulRafay98/Ham-Spam-Classifier/README.md

 ## Model Training/spliting
-split the combined dataset into 20-80 ratio, the model will trained on SVM and Logistic Regression. saved the trained model using pickle. the two resulted model have accuracy on prediction 97.565 and 97.55 respectively.
+split the combined dataset into 20-80 ratio, the model will trained on SVM and Logistic Regression.
+Saved the trained model using pickle.
+The two resulted model have accuracy on prediction 97.565 and 97.55 respectively.